-- Based on type, the market has been segmented as sodium saccharin, insoluble saccharin and calcium saccharin.
-Currently, sodium saccharin accounts for the majority of the market share, representing the most popular product type.
+- Based on type, the market has been divided into sodium, insoluble and calcium saccharin.
+Among these, sodium saccharin represents the most preferred product type.

-- The competitive landscape of the market has also been examined with some of the key players being Blue Circle Organics Pvt.
+The competitive landscape of the market has been analyzed with the detailed profiles of the key players operating in the market.
+Some of these players include Blue Circle Organics Pvt.
 Ltd., Vishnu Chemicals Limited, Organic Industries Pvt.
-Ltd., Aviditya Chemicals and Pharmaceuticals, and Salvi Chemicals.
+Ltd., Aviditya Chemicals and Pharmaceuticals, and Salvi Chemical Industries Ltd.